James Stokoe: Mammoth Sized, Jaw-Dropping Years

 James Stokoe: The Dudeist

-Yosh Comics seems to pay off for Stokoe as his experiences with the others lead to his first solo publication.
+Yosh Comics seems to pay off for Stokoe with his first solo publication.
 Wonton Soup at Oni Press is both similar and unlike what comes during Stokoe’s career.
-From what readers can see, Stokoe presents a relaxing attitude towards the larger than life.
+Stokoe makes a relaxing attitude larger than life.
 I can’t help but feel Johnny Boyo relates to Stokoe’s overall attitude.
 There is an entire universe that seems dangerous with little details that can seem extremely important.
-Like revolutions go on constantly with despots which might lead to philosophical debates; only for things to take a Big Lebowski attitude with everything I just described being a metaphorical effect of spice.
+Like revolutions go on constantly with despots which might lead to philosophical debates.
+Only for things to take a Big Lebowski attitude!
+Everything I just described is just a visual metaphor on the effect of spice.
 Does Stokoe do art while high on marijuana?

 A James Stokoe debut